SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

   been saved, one can provide the optional value `modify_save_endpoint` to also modify the endpoint of `sol` in the same manner.

+Note that not all of these functions will be implemented for every algorithm.
+Some have hard limitations.
+For example, Sundials.jl cannot resize problems.
+When a function is not limited, an error will be thrown.

 ## Additional Options

 The following options can additionally be specified in `init` (or be mutated in